jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         our patients a routine check every 6 or 12 months to verify the splint and evaluate their periodontal condition, occlusal function, stability, integrity and marginal sealing of the restorations.</p>\n"
-    - question: How is special dental floss for prosthesis?
+    - question: How is special dental floss for prosthodontics?
       answer: "<p>It usually consists of 3 portions.
 A first rigid section to be inserted directly below the prosthesis, a second spongy section to clean around the restoration, between pillars and between the interdental spaces; and a third